microsoft/botframework-components/generators/generator-bot-enterprise-assistant/README.md

 # @microsoft/generator-bot-enterprise-assistant [![NPM version][npm-image]][npm-url]

-This template creates an enterprise assistant, comprised of a root bot based on the Basic Assistant template, and pre-configured with Calendar and People as skills.
+This template creates an enterprise assistant, comprised of a root bot based on the Basic Assistant template, and pre-configured with the Calendar and People templates as skills.

 Includes support for: